 Squarespace Refund Policy

-Annual Plans - Refundable Within 14 Days
+Annual Plans: Refundable Within 14 Days

 If you subscribed to an annual plan and want to cancel within the first 14 days, you are eligible for a full refund.
-After 14 days, annual plans are non-refundable - you retain access until the end of your billing period, but no partial refund is issued for the remaining months.
+After 14 days, annual plans are non-refundable.
+You retain access until the end of your billing period, but no partial refund is issued for the remaining months.

-Monthly Plans - No Refunds
+Monthly Plans: No Refunds

 Monthly subscriptions are not eligible for refunds.
 When you cancel a monthly plan, your site remains active until the end of the current billing cycle.
 After that, it is suspended.
 No refund is issued for the remaining days in the month.
 Check Squarespace's official refund policies for the latest terms.

-Domain Purchases - 5-Day Refund Window
+Domain Purchases: 5-Day Refund Window

-Google Workspace - Follows Google's Policies
+Google Workspace: Follows Google's Policies

 Google Workspace subscriptions billed through Squarespace follow Google's refund policies, not Squarespace's.
 Contact Google Workspace support for email subscription refund questions.

-How to Cancel and Request a Refund
+How to Cancel Squarespace Subscription and Request a Refund

 Step 1: Cancel Your Subscription